Pulmonoscorpius: Discovery

 Fossils of Pulmonoscorpius kirktonensis have been found at the East Kirkton Quarry, West Lothian in Scotland.
-Rock layers exposed at the quarry date back to the Carboniferous, specifically the Viséan stage of the Mississippian (Early Carboniferous) subperiod, around 335.9 – 330.3 million years ago.
-The name derives from "Latin pulmonis, a lung, and Greek skorpios, a scorpion."
-The species name "kirktonensis" refers to the East Kirkton Quarry.
+Rock layers exposed at the quarry date back to the Carboniferous, specifically the Viséan stage of the Mississippian (Early Carboniferous) subperiod, with the units 66-88 dated to 341 ± 3 million years ago.
+The genus name derives from Latin pulmonis, meaning "lung", and Ancient Greek σκορπίος (skorpíos), meaning "scorpion", while the specific epithet, kirktonensis, refers to the East Kirkton Quarry.

+Scorpion cuticles are found in the East Kirkton Limestone (lower exposed units 37-88) and Little Cliff Shale (middle exposed units 32-36) of the East Kirkton Quarry.
+In 1994, Andrew J. Jeram provisionally assigned almost every scorpion material from the East Kirkton Quarry to Pulmonoscorpius, with 16 complete specimens and over 300 additional fragments from various units, while a few cuticle fragments from the Little Cliff Shale and a single fragment from the East Kirkton Limestone are assigned to an indeterminate palaeoscorpion and an orthostern scorpion.
+Two distinctive specimens of Pulmonoscorpius from units 42-47 might represent an additional species of this genus.

-Pulmonoscorpius was described in 1994 based on 16 complete specimens and over 300 additional fragments from East Kirkton.
-In each specimen, only the outer layer of hyaline cuticle is preserved, estimated to only be 15-18 μm thick in the largest specimen.
-Scorpion cuticle is present in the East Kirkton Limestone (lower exposed unit) and Little Cliff Shale (middle exposed unit), but not the Geikie Tuff (upper exposed unit).
+In each specimen assigned to Pulmonoscorpius, only the outer layer of hyaline cuticle is preserved, estimated to only be 15-18 μm thick in the largest specimen.
 Although cuticle could be found in a variety of shale and carbonate facies, it is most easily prepared out of finely-laminated limestone, which can be dissolved away with dilute hydrochloric acid while leaving the organic cuticle unharmed.
 Almost all material is completely flattened, so three-dimensional reconstructions are mostly hypothetical.

 Description

-The diet of Pulmonoscorpius is not known directly, but it is probable that it preyed on smaller arthropods, and small tetrapods (new arrivals).
+The diet of Pulmonoscorpius is not known directly, but it is probable that it preyed on smaller arthropods, and small tetrapods.

-Most complete specimens were 13-280 mm in length, while a large, fragmentary specimen is estimated to have been 70 cm long when alive.
-The only portions preserved were the outer portions of the cuticle.
+Most complete specimens were 13-280 mm in length, including the juvenile holotype (NMS G 1992.38.1) from unit 47 which measures 17 mm long.
+A large, fragmentary specimen (NMS G 1987.7.8) from the East Kirkton Limestone, somewhere between units 59 and 63, is estimated to have been 70 cm long when alive.